Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 #### 4.2.1.
 GSLOT1 (402Dh)

-Obtains in register A the slot currently switched on page 1 (that is, the slot of current driver code).
+Obtains in register A the slot currently switched on page 1 (that is, the slot of the current driver code).
 Preserves all other registers except F.

 Note: This routine can't be called directly.
 It must be called via an inter-bank call to bank 0, in this way: